Let's say you write a book. The readers love it, the critics love it, and everyone wants to see a movie of it. But when the movie

 Anime and Manga

 - Mahou Sensei Negima! probably gets the award for the most thorough invocation of this trope in the shortest amount of time.
-At present, there's the original manga, two broadcast Animated Adaptations, a Live-Action Adaptation, a few OVAs, a second manga released parallel to the first, a Spinoff Babies series has begun, and a movie covering an alternate end to the manga.
+At present, there has been the original manga, two broadcast Animated Adaptations, a Live-Action Adaptation, a few OVAs, a second manga released parallel to the first, a Spinoff Babies series, and a movie covering an alternate end to the manga.
 Only the OVAs and the first manga seem to occupy the same continuity.
 At this rate, by the year 2020 there'll be eight or nine movies, a couple of noir or western-themed animes, and an opera.

 - Appleseed (manga, 1980s anime OVA, recent CGI movies, and now a new CGI series)

-- Ghost in the Shell (manga, movies, Stand-Alone Complex anime TV series).
+- Ghost in the Shell (manga, movies, Stand-Alone Complex anime TV series, Arise OVA series).

 - Neon Genesis Evangelion is famous for this.
 The original anime and manga series are set in similar, but distinct continuities.
 Then after that you get into the Raising Project games, the Raising Project manga, Girlfriend of Steel/Iron Maiden, Rebuild of Evangelion, Angelic Days, Gakuen Datenroku, Eva Pucchi, the reportedly-still-under-development live-action movie... oh, and of course the End of Evangelion as possibly alternative ending.